sydneylockwood/NFLdefensivelevers/README.md

-# NFLdefensivelevers
-The Impact of Defensive Sacks and Turnovers on Win Probability
+# The Impact of Defensive Sacks and Turnovers on Win Probability

 This project analyzes how defensive sacks, turnovers, and home-field advantage affect an NFL team’s likelihood of winning a game using game-level data from 2020–2024.